sphola/hw/hw0/README.md

 Each assignment will reside in a separate top-level directory.
 Each assignment has a `README` containing instructions as well as the files you are going to need to complete the assignment.
+Right now, you are reading a `README` for hw0.

 At the start of the course, your personal repository will be empty, except for the `README.md` file at its root.